SReddy-96/jobsite/README.md

 ## Future Improvements

-- Adding a search option
+- tidying up the CSS and styling.